xchainjs/xchainjs-lib/packages/xchain-client/README.md

 # Transactions

 ## Get Fees
 This function calculates and returns the fee object in a generalised way for a simple transfer function.
-ASGARDEX userbase has high time preferences, so high fee rates are preferred.

 Since this depends on optional third-party services, sensible defaults should be hardcoded if there are errors.